LittleBaiBai/deadly-yamls/demo-draft.md

 google:
   project: cf-spring-scs

-  # We need to specify a service account because my cluster is on PKS but my DNS is on GKE.
-If you.
+  # We need to specify a service account because our cluster is on Tanzu Kubernetes Grid but our DNS is on GCP.
 You can skip this setting if your cluster is with the same cloud provider as your DNS server.
 However, it's still recommended to have a separate DNS management account dedicated for DNS management.
   serviceAccountSecret: cloud-dns-admin

-  # External DNS will use `credentials.json` by default to retrieve the service account info.
+  # External DNS uses `credentials.json` as key by default to retrieve the service account info from the secret.
 Since I had to give this file a more descriptive name, I need to also set the secret key here.
   serviceAccountSecretKey: gcp-dns-account-credentials.json

-policy: upsert-only # This is the default value. `sync` will sync up the whole zone and remove unknown domains. `sync` is a great option if you are 100% sure that the external-dns would be the only manager of the zone.
-I initially wanted to show you how it automatically removes DNS record when I remove the ingress rule, but then I wiped out all the DNS records needed by Ollie.
-So A) you will have to imagine this `sync` demo in your head, and B), be careful with this option.
+# `sync` will sync up the whole zone and remove unknown domains.
+It is a great option if you are 100% sure that the external-dns would be the only manager of the zone.
+It handles the removal of the DNS records if the corresponding k8s resources are removed.
+Since I'm sharing this zone with Ollie, I'll use upsert-only so I don't ruin his plan.
+policy: upsert-only
 ```

-We promised external-dns a service account that has access to manage DNS, so let's add that to our kustomization yaml.
+We promised external-dns a service account that has access to manage DNS, so let's add a secretGenerator to our kustomization yaml that generates this secret using my account key file on my machine.

 Add to `k8s/kustomization.yaml`